Trans military is standing proud on the night of the VMAs

 The Obama administration’s announcement that the ban on transgender people openly serving would be lifted brought a feeling of happiness for my colleagues who I watched suffer in silence.
 But, only a few years later, President Trump’s disorganised and spontaneous announcement that the military would reinstate the ban was confusing and not at all consistent with respectful military governance.
 The snap calculus behind suddenly reinstating a ban which would pull the rug out from under thousands of transgender service members was terrifying.

 It was sold to the public as many things, including a concern about unit cohesion, lethality, and efficiency.
-Apparently unconvinced by peer-reviewed evidence of a study concluded in 2015, Trump claimed that he was concerned with how allowing trans people to serve openly will impact the military’s effectiveness.
-The ban was also sold as a budgetary concern, with claims that the cost to cover the medical care for transgender service members was unreasonable, and that the skill and expertise of serving transgender members of the military didn't outweigh their “burden” on .
+Apparently unconvinced by the peer-reviewed evidence of a study concluded in early 2016, Trump claimed that he was concerned with how allowing trans people to serve openly will impact the military’s effectiveness.
+The ban was also sold as a budgetary concern, with claims that the cost to cover the medical care for transgender service members was unreasonable, and that the skill and expertise of serving transgender members of the military didn't outweigh their “burden” on.

 “For the president (a man who feigned injury to dodge military service) to deny a specific group of Americans the right to serve in uniform on the inaccurate basis that we are defective is laughably ironic”

-A president who demands to be convinced of something when peer-reviewed facts are available isn’t a man who is looking for truth before he makes decisions.
+A president who demands to be convinced of something that hard facts are available that already prove, isn’t a man who is looking for truth before he makes decisions.
 He’s a man who has concerns that are at odds with what’s in the best interest of the people he has been elected to serve.
 Introducing chaos through his wandering policies on North Korea, The Middle East, and at home is profoundly dangerous to all Americans, and his stance on transgender service members is just one more red flag of that poor decisionmaking.

 The military has always been a place for those in search of many things.
 Discipline, glory, medical coverage, or even just a steady paycheck.
 For the president (a man who feigned injury to dodge military service) to deny a specific group of able bodied Americans the right to serve in uniform on the inaccurate basis that we are defective, or somehow inherently unfit is laughably ironic.